thex3family/thex3family-website/public/content/unlock-your-potential/principles/index.md

 ### Example: Habit Stacking

-Take **habit stacking**, for instance—a strategy made popular by James Clear’s book *Atomic Habits*.
+Take [Habit Stacking](/unlock-your-potential/principles/habit-stacking), for instance—a strategy made popular by James Clear’s book *Atomic Habits*.
 The first principle behind this concept is that **linking new behaviors to existing habits** makes them easier to implement consistently.
 This foundational truth helps us design habit-building resources that integrate habit stacking, ensuring our programs are built on proven methods.

-Thus, any habit-building resources we share will always have that principle baked in, along with others like **small wins** and **visible progress**.
+Thus, any habit-building resources we share in the [Gamify Your Life](/unlock-your-potential/programs/gamify-your-life) program will always have that principle baked in, along with others like [Celebrate Your Wins](/unlock-your-potential/principles/celebrate-your-wins) and [The Gatcha Effect](/unlock-your-potential/principles/the-gacha-effect).

 ---